Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Empirical Evidence for the CER--OER Gap

 The coverage--discrimination tradeoff established in Section~\ref{subsec:The Coverage Ceiling} for five representative runs holds across the entire configuration space.
 Figure~\ref{fig:pareto_frontier} plots all 193 entity selection configurations --- six supervised and 187 unsupervised spanning six method families --- in the NonRelCov@20 vs.\ RelCov@20 plane.

-The ideal operating region (RelCov $> 0.80$, NonRelCov $< 0.50$) is empty at every threshold examined.
-No configuration satisfies even the relaxed criteria of RelCov $> 0.90$ and NonRelCov $< 0.70$, nor RelCov $> 0.95$ and NonRelCov $< 0.75$.
-Among the 192 non-oracle runs, RelCov@20 ranges from 0.926 to 0.990 (mean 0.977) and NonRelCov@20 from 0.787 to 0.955 (mean 0.908).
-The maximum DiscRatio achieved by any non-oracle run is 1.204 (LGBM), and the mean coverage gap (RelCov $-$ NonRelCov) is only 0.069.
+The ideal operating region (RelCov $> 0.80$, NonRelCov $< 0.50$) is empty of leakage-free configurations at every threshold examined.
+No leakage-free run satisfies even the relaxed criteria of RelCov $> 0.90$ and NonRelCov $< 0.70$, nor RelCov $> 0.95$ and NonRelCov $< 0.75$.
+Configurations that use the test judgments do occupy the region---entity selection driven directly by measured OER reaches RelCov $= 0.871$ at NonRelCov $= 0.258$ for $k = 50$---which locates the emptiness in the absence of OER annotation rather than in any property of the entity channel itself.
+Among the 193 leakage-free runs, RelCov@20 ranges from 0.926 to 0.990 (mean 0.977) and NonRelCov@20 from 0.787 to 0.955 (mean 0.908).
+The maximum DiscRatio achieved by any leakage-free run is 1.204 (LGBM), and the mean coverage gap (RelCov $-$ NonRelCov) is only 0.069.
 Pearson $r = 0.956$ between RelCov and NonRelCov across all 193 runs confirms that coverage and contamination are structurally coupled: every run that reaches more relevant documents inevitably reaches more non-relevant ones at nearly the same rate.

 The frontier's composition is as informative as its shape.
-Of the 32 non-oracle frontier runs, 31 are unsupervised and only one --- LGBM --- is supervised.
+Of the 32 leakage-free frontier runs, 31 are unsupervised and only one (LGBM) is supervised.
 Supervised training does not push models into a meaningfully better region of the coverage--discrimination space.
 The tradeoff is not a failure of supervision; it is a structural property of the collection and linking environment that no amount of learning resolves.

 The $k$-progression confirms the frontier cannot be escaped by selecting more entities.
 For LGBM, RelCov rises from 85.6\% to 99.6\% as $k$ goes from 10 to 50, while DiscRatio falls from 1.44 to 1.03.
-For the oracle, RelCov rises from 11.8\% to 33.8\% while DiscRatio falls from 211.9 to 96.4.
+For the binary-derived run, RelCov rises from 11.8\% to 33.8\% while DiscRatio falls from 211.9 to 96.4.
 The frontier is a slope, not a point: every increment of coverage costs a corresponding decrement in discrimination, at every value of $k$, for every configuration tested.

 The document-ranking view confirms the same pattern.
 Even among the 102 of 248 queries (41.1\%) where core-signal OER entities already cover every relevant document in the candidate pool (ObsCov $= 1.0$), entity models do not achieve large gains over BM25.
 Perfect observable coverage is therefore not sufficient: when the linking environment limits discrimination, additional coverage cannot translate into improved ranking.